FishlandicFishy/lexicring/dict/one-chicken-die-one-chicken-understand.md

 Example:

- "One chicken die, one chicken understand."
+ "These shady acts will not be forgotten.
+One chicken die, one chicken understand."